mozillascience/learning/emcee-tips.md

 # Emcee tips

-Use this guide when you're emceeing a Mozilla Sciecne Lab call!
+Use this guide when you're emceeing a Mozilla Science Lab call!

 ###Before the call
 * Review the agenda - make sure you understand what is going on and how long each section should last for